Rozz Williams: Personal life

-Williams did not like to discuss his sexual orientation publicly, and described his marriage with Eva O as more of a "partnership".
-In an interview with John Ellenberger of Golgotha Magazine in 1997, while discussing The Whorse's Mouth and how he was hesitant to have his family listen to the album, Williams stated, "There are certain things that I just feel don't need to be shared with them.
-It was really kind of a difficult thing for me to call and just say, you know, 'Well hey, guess what?
-I'm gay.'
-And my mother's response was, 'Well son, I'm not stupid.'"
+Williams did not like to discuss his sexual orientation publicly, however in a 1997 interview with John Sabien Ellenberger for Golgotha Magazine, he called himself gay.
+In the same interview with Ellenberger, while discussing The Whorse's Mouth he revealed how he was hesitant to have his family listen to the album, Williams stated, "There's certain things I don't feel like need to be shared with them.
+It was a really difficult thing for me to call, and just say like 'well guess what?
+I'm gay'.
+You know, my mom's response was 'Well son, I'm not stupid.'"
+In the 1980s, he was in a long-term relationship with performance artist Ron Athey, and together they would both enter an intimate relationship with Eva O. After Athey and Williams split, Williams would continue his relationship with Eva O, whom he married in 1987, and then divorced in 1998.

+Williams regularly performed in drag, a trait that put him at an inverse to the prevailing hypermasculinity of the hardcore punk scene he was involved in.
+He began doing this as an act of rebellion against the jock types who became involved in punk.
+Music archivist Danny Fuentes compared his style of performance to political activism, stating: "The gender bending of his persona and the in-your-face delivery made it a form of queer activism... that is what was brave about him, he never felt the need to explain himself."
+However, as time passed it became intrinsically linked to his identity; he began to explore the practice of "living in drag", where for stretches of time he would only ever be seen in women's clothes, an aspect that lessened later in life.
+Musician Anohni cited this aspect of Williams as influential upon both her understanding of her own identity and the style of performance in her group Blacklips, saying in an interview with Artforum that she "think[s] of Rozz more and more as such a foundational presence in a certain line of underground queer dreaming.
+Rozz... definitely had a huge impact on me and Johanna, as did Diamanda Galás."
+Andrew D'Angelo too cited Williams as influential upon his understanding of gender and sexuality.

 Williams was raised in a strict Southern Baptist family, but abandoned this as he formed Christian Death.
 As the years went on, as he stated in an interview with Ellenberger, he eventually became a Satanist and practiced magic in the privacy of his home.
-However, in the mid-1990s, he stated in another interview with Ellenberger that he had developed a "close relationship with God."
+However, in 1996, he stated in another interview with Ellenberger that he had developed a "personal relationship with God."

 And What About the Bells?, a collection of Williams' poetry compiled and edited by Ryan Wildstar, was released posthumously in 2010.
+An updated, hardcover edition, featuring scans of Williams' journals, a new foreword, and an in-depth interview with Ryan Wildstar was released on June 9, 2023.